 Take the currently logged in user in PowerBI and filter data based on an attribute of the User table

-email@example.com wrote this over 3 years ago and it was last updated over 3 years ago.
+email@example.com wrote this almost 6 years ago and it was last updated almost 6 years ago.

 In my last blog post we looked at adding a User role in PowerBI and filtering all data where it relates to the currently logged in user.

 In the next scenario, we want to filter the User table based on the Team that the currently logged in user belongs to.

 This is great for a Manager role type where you want the manager to see all the data that relates to themselves or members of their team.